SafeExamBrowser/seb-testing/win/2.2pre/README.md

 New in SEB 2.2:

+- Created new installer using the (commercial) InstallShield authoring solution, as in SEB 2.1.x.
+Apparently the WiX installer still has some issues (file type association not being removed when uninstalling SEB 2.2, SEB 2.1.x entry in the Windows Programs Control Panel isn't removed when SEB 2.2 is updated from SEB 2.1.x.
+Also we are still missing an install bundle which would install .NET 4.5 automatically on machines running Windows 7.
+- Updated embedded browser to Firefox 52.2.1 ESR (which will receive security updates until June 2018).
+This is the last version which is compatible with the seb2 XUL browser engine used in SEB 2.2.
+A future new major release of SEB will be using the Chromium browser engine.
+- SEB 2.2 now supports Service Workers.
+- Avoiding crash report after quitting SEB by properly deregistering some system events and by catching exceptions in some event handlers.
 - Changed default value for setting removeBrowserProfile to false.
 - Removed message box displayed when cleaning of temporary directory failed.
 - Updated seb2 XUL browser application to current status.